 The Princely Collections were built up by the Princes of Liechtenstein over centuries.
-In the post-war period, however, the Princely Family also had to dispose of important art treasures in order to secure its existence.
+In the post-war period, however, the Princely House also had to dispose of important art treasures in order to secure its existence.

 Thanks to the active acquisition policy of the Reigning Prince Hans-Adam II, however, more than a thousand new acquisitions were made within a short period of time and the art collection was sustainably expanded.